Germany's Gabriel calls for quick EU reaction to refugee crisis

-BERLIN (Reuters) - German Vice Chancellor Sigmar Gabriel said on Monday that the European Union needs to act quickly to deal with the migration crisis and must decide “within weeks” on the establishment of reception centers for refugees in Italy and Greece.
+BERLIN, Sept 7 (Reuters) - German Vice Chancellor Sigmar Gabriel said on Monday that the European Union needs to act quickly to deal with the migration crisis and must decide “within weeks” on the establishment of reception centres for refugees in Italy and Greece.

 “It will go faster than we perhaps think right now,” Gabriel said in a television interview due to be broadcast on ZDF television channel later on Monday.